-For those currently frozen with indecision over whether to choose Arial or Helvetica, the best font to use on your resume is … whatever font you prefer!
+For those currently frozen with indecision over the right font to use on your resume, just remember this - any font is appropriate, so long as it is:

-These days, most recruiters are reading your resume on a computer screen, which means sans serif fonts are the most readable.
-What are sans serif fonts?
+What are sans-serif fonts?
 They’re the ones featuring simple, straight lines without decorative embellishments (like the little ‘feet’ at the bottom of letters).
 Most default fonts, like Arial and Calibri, are sans serif.
 If you strongly prefer a serif font, choose something simple and classic like Georgia or Times New Roman.

-The worst type of font to use is one that converts letters into special characters.
+The worst fonts to use are ones that convert letters into special characters.
 Look at the following example:

 The text on the left is perfectly legible, with a space between the letters.
 The text on the right has combined the two letters into a single special character with no space in between, which is not only harder to read, it also can’t be scanned properly by Applicant Tracking Systems (ATS).